TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/README.md

 ## **How to use**

-There are two ways to use this toolbox: Either you download all the files as they are, unpack them and double click in the windows file explorer on the app file (or right click in matlab current folder window and click on run).
+There are two ways to use this toolbox:
+- Either you download all the files as they are, unpack them and double click in the windows file explorer on the app file (or right click in matlab current folder window and click on run).
 However, this requires a valid Matlab license.
-Or you download the standalone version of this app, which you can execute without a valid Matlab license by just installing the Matlab runtime.
+- Or you download the standalone version of this app, which you can execute without a valid Matlab license by just installing the Matlab runtime.
-The code was tested with Matlab versions down to 2020.
-For versions before that there is no guarantee that all modules will work.
+- The code was written in Matlab Version 2023 and 2024.
+There is no guarantue for other Verions.
 It requires the following Matlab addons: Signal Processing Toolbox
-To extract Spike2 .smrx files and use Kilosort you need to install the respective libraries /toolboxes yourself.
+- To extract Spike2 .smrx files and use Kilosort you need to install the respective libraries /toolboxes yourself.
 However, once you done that the integration in this toolbox is seamless.
+They can be found here:

 ## **Rules and Philosophie of the Toolbox**